thingsapart/EBB-pwm-peristaltic-stepper/Arduino/ReadMe.md

 |G12|Engage motor, true/false|Yes true "1" or false "0"|G12 1#|None|
 |G13|Returns motor engaged state, true or false|No|G13#|"1" or "0"|
 |G14|Resets saved settings to default, current position to 50,000, motor current to 500 micro amps and microsteps to 8|No|G14#|None|

+## Future plans/changes

+The code doesn't use any of the common C++ style naming conventions, its my first C++ program so only discovered them at the end of creating this project.
+For example some conventions use underscores in member names i.e. memberName_ is a private member of a class.

+There is also no error checking on the text being sent between the PC and the microcontroller, a simple checksum at the end would probably be good enough.
+Extremely long strings being sent over the serial connection can also lead to the microcontroller running out of RAM lol.